Does Claude Store Your Conversations?

 The Short Answer: Yes — But the Details Changed in 2025

-By default, your normal Claude conversations are saved to your account so you can scroll back and continue them later.
+By default, your normal Claude conversations are saved to your account so you can scroll back and continue them later — with the exception of incognito chats, which are not written to your history at all.
 That part is unremarkable — it is the same "notebook on your desk" behavior you would expect from any chat app.

 What makes Claude worth a closer look is a policy shift Anthropic announced in August 2025.
 It changed two things at once: whether your consumer chats are used to train Claude, and how long they are kept.
 Those two questions are now tied to a single choice you make in your settings — so the honest answer to "does Claude store my conversations?" is "yes, and how long depends on you."